-As at 31 December 2023, there were over 51,495 participants in the pension fund managed by BT Pensii S.A., with managed funds amounting to EUR 43.78 million (RON 217.8 million).
-As at 30 June 2024, there were over 64,300 participants in the pension fund managed by BT Pensii S.A., with managed funds amounting to EUR 51.7 million (RON 257 million).
+As at 31 December 2024, there were over 95,839 participants in the pension fund managed by BT Pensii S.A., with managed funds amounting to RON 290.5 million.
+The value of monthly contributions to Pensia Mea fund reached RON 9 million in December 2024.